 Two new sub-Area Viticultural Areas currently are under consideration by the U.S. Alcohol and Tobacco Tax and Trade Bureau.
 If approved, these two new AVAs (nested in the Willamette Valley)–Laurelwood and Tualatin Hills–will be situated in the Tualatin Valley.
 Both AVAs are notable for their Laurelwood soils, which differentiates the vineyards in this area from the different soil types found in other parts of the Willamette Valley.

 Craft Beer News

 This fall, the Washington County Visitors Association will unveil its Tualatin Valley Ale Trail, a digital passport program incorporating two dozen craft breweries in the destination.

 New Wine Event

 Local wine association, the North Willamette Vintners, is launching a new event in 2020.
-Taste Local in the North Valley (March 20-22, 2020) is a multi-day event with special dinners and tastings and a grand tasting on March 21st featuring more than 20 wineries in the Tualatin Valley. **This event will be postponed due to COVID-19
+Taste Local in the North Valley is a multi-day event with special dinners and tastings and a grand tasting on March 21st featuring more than 20 wineries in the Tualatin Valley. **This event will be postponed due to COVID-19

 In 2020, the city of Banks (incorporated January 16, 1920) will celebrate its 100th birthday with a Centennial Kickoff Celebration (January 16,2020, 6-8 p.m.).
 Banks is small, rural community located 24 miles northwest of Portland, just outside of the Portland Metropolitan Urban Growth Boundary, at the foot of the Oregon Coast Range.

 Two of Oregon’s pioneering wineries are celebrating 50th anniversaries in 2020: